itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 });
 ```

-`document.body.appendChild` is repeated in these 3 handlers i dont like that, the only thing changing is the element name. so what can we do?
+`document.body.appendChild` is repeated in these 3 handlers, I dont like that, the only thing changing is the element name. so what can we do?

 Well the first guess is that we would make a function that accepts that dynamic/changing part as a parameter and it would return that repeated logic with the element name that it got passed

 ```js
 function appendEl(el) {